molevol-ub/bitacora/README.md

 ```
 THREADS=1  #Default
 ```
 - BITACORA can generate new gene models (for those putative genes not included in the input GFF) using two different methods.
-Set GEMOMA=T (with upper case) if you want to use the GeMoMa software to predict novel genes from TBLASTN alignments (the user should specify the PATH to jar file in GEMOMAP variable described in prerequisites).
+By default (GEMOMA=T), BITACORA will use the GeMoMa software to predict novel genes from TBLASTN alignments (the user must specify the PATH to jar file in GEMOMAP variable described in prerequisites).
 Otherwise (GEMOMA=F), BITACORA will predict new genes by exon proximity (close-proximity method described in the manuscript).
 ```
 GEMOMA=F  #Default
 ```
-- For the close-proximity method (GEMOMA=F option), BITACORA uses by default an upper limit value of 15 kb to join putative exons from separate but contiguous (and in the same scaffold) genome hits to build a gene model
+- For the close proximity method (GEMOMA=F option), BITACORA uses by default an upper limit value of 15 kb to join putative exons from separate but contiguous (and in the same scaffold) genome hits to build a gene model
 This value can be modified in the master script runBITACORA.sh.
 ```
 MAXINTRON=15000  #Default
 ```
-- New generated gene models are subsequently assessed for the presence of the specific protein family domain (with HMMER) or BLASTP hits against the FPDB, using homology-based alignments.
-Set GENOMICBLASTP=T to perform both BLASTP and HMMER searches to curate putative errors in these novel annotated genes.
-BITACORA will retain putative new genes that exhibit the protein domain OR a BLASTP hit.
-BITACORA can also perform this filtering step assessing only if novel annotated genes have the specific protein domain (GENOMICBLASTP=F option).
-The first option (GENOMICBLASTP=T) is the most sensitive but at the expense of the specificity, especially for poor quality annotations (or repetitive regions) in the FPDB that might generate wrong gene models (e.g., including non-homologous fragments).
-The second option (GENOMICBLASTP=F) has a higher specificity, but it could not retain some members (e.g. divergent members) that could not match the protein profile.
+- New generated gene models are subsequently evaluated for the presence of the specific protein family domain using either HMMER or BLASTP searches against the proteins in FPDB (GENOMICBLASTP=T option).
+Otherwise (GENOMICBLASTP=F), BITACORA will only retain all gene models exhibiting the protein domain using HMMER.
+Despite that the first option is more sensitive, poor quality annotations in the FPDB could lead to a loss of specificity.
 ```
 GENOMICBLASTP=F  #Default
 ```

 ##### Notes about using GeMoMa:
-We highly recommend the use of GeMoMa to construct more accurate gene models.
-This method uses intron position conservation for homology-based gene prediction.
-Nevertheless, it is more sensitive to the presence of putative errors in genome assemblies (i.e. punctual errors or fragmented scaffolds) and, therefore, could fail to identify some gene models; opposite to the close-proximity method which could report putative pseudogenes or fragment copies.
-Therefore, we encourage the user to check both methods in order to ensure the identification of all putative gene family copies in the surveyed genome.
+We highly recommend the use of GeMoMa (set as default) to construct more accurate gene models.
+This method incorporates intron position conservation as evidence in gene predictions.
+Nevertheless, in the presence of sequencing or assembly errors and pseudogenes (e.g. highly fragmented assemblies or point mutations either real or introduced by the sequencing process), this algorithm might fail to identify some genes; in these cases, the close proximity method is able to report these gene models regardless of whether they are true or artifactual pseudogenes or fragmented copies.
+Therefore, we encourage the user to apply both methods in order to ensure the identification of all gene family copies, functional or not.

 ##### Notes on the parameter MAXINTRON

 ###### Estimating the intron length distribution in your genome
-MAXINTRON is a critical parameter affecting the quality of the gene models built after joining de novo identified exons after BLASTN search (see BITACORA article).
-BITACORA is distributed with a script (get_intron_size_fromgff.pl) to compute some summary statistics, such as the mean, median, and the 95% and 99% upper limits of the intron length distribution, of an input GFF, which can contain all genes from genome or only the genes identified for a particular gene family (i.e. GFF generated in BITACORA output).
+MAXINTRON is a key parameter affecting the quality of gene models built using the close-proximity algorithm in BITACORA step 2.
+BITACORA is distributed with a script (get_intron_size_fromgff.pl) that computes the mean, median, and 95% and 99% upper limits of intron length in a specific genome (from the GFF of the genome) or for a specific gene family (from the GFF generated in BITACORA output).

-Note that a very high value could join exons from different genes, generating a putative chimeric gene.
-On the other hand, a very low value could not join exons from the same gene.
-Therefore, it is very important to set a MAXINTRON biological realistic value, which could vary across species or assemblies.
-As default, BITACORA uses a conservative high value, as a compromise between ensuring the joining of all exons from a same gene, and avoiding the generation of erroneous gene fusions.
-In any case, a large value of MAXINTRON parameter prevents the annotation of fragmented genes but can generate gene models with multiple gene fusions.
-Putative gene fusions (proteins with two or more domains predicted by BITACORA) are tagged with the label “Xdom” at the end of the protein name in the output file, being X the number of putative genes (detected domains).
+As default, BITACORA uses a (conservative) high intron length for the algorithm, in order to ensure joining all exons of a same gene.
+However, a large value of MAXINTRON parameter can generate gene fusions.
+These possible gene fusions are tagged with the label “Ndom” in the corresponding proteins in the output file, being N the number of predicted domains (i.e., likely different genes).

-The number of putative fussed genes identified as new proteins in not annotated regions of the genome can be obtained using the following command in the terminal:
+The number of predicted gene fusions identified de novo (i.e, in not annotated DNA regions) can be obtained using the following command in the terminal:

 ```
 $ grep '>.*dom' DB/DB_genomic_and_annotated_proteins_trimmed.fasta
 ```